vyos/vyos-documentation/docs/configuration/service/conntrack-sync.rst

    Disable connection logging via Syslog.

-.. cfgcmd:: set service conntrack-sync enable-startup-resync
+.. cfgcmd:: set service conntrack-sync startup-resync

    Order conntrackd to request a complete conntrack table resync against the other node at startup.